moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 ### Purchase Orders and Quotes

-*Summary*: Manage requests for POs, paper quotes, or invoices by locating relevant information and involving Sales.
+*Summary*: Manage requests for POs, paper quotes, or invoices by locating relevant information, and involving Sales.

 *Workflow*: